kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 #### **_Best Practice:_**
 The SLA and involvement of signal lead at this stage might vary from release to release (and the CI Signal lead).
 However in an effort to establish an early baseline of the test health the signal lead can take an initial stab at the tests runs at the start of the release, open issues, gather and report on the current status.
 Post that, it might suffice to check on the tests **twice a week** due to high code churn and expected test instability.

-### Feature Freeze to Code Slush
+### Feature Freeze to Burndown

 Day to day tasks remain pretty much the same as before, with the following slight changes
 - Monitor [master-blocking](https://k8s-testgrid.appspot.com/sig-release-master-blocking) dashboard **daily**
 - Monitor [master-upgrade](https://k8s-testgrid.appspot.com/sig-release-master-upgrade) **every other day**
 - Starting now, curate a **weekly CI Signal report** escalating current test failures and flakes and send to kubernetes-dev@googlegroups.com community.
 [See below](#reporting-status) for more details on the report format and contents

-Increased attention on maintaining signal early in the release cycle goes a long way in reducing the risk of late-found issues destabilizing the release during code slush and freeze.
+Increased attention on maintaining signal early in the release cycle goes a long way in reducing the risk of late-found issues destabilizing the release during code freeze.

-### Code Slush to Code Freeze
+### Burndown to Code Freeze

 This is when things really begin to ramp up in the release cycle with active bug triaging and followup on possible release blocking issues to assess release health.
 Day to day tasks of CI Signal lead include
 - Auditing test status of master-blocking, master-upgrade and release-1.x.y-blocking dashboards on **daily basis**